Alamofire/Alamofire/Documentation/Usage.md

 Additionally, networking in Alamofire (and the URL Loading System in general) is done _asynchronously_.
 Asynchronous programming may be a source of frustration to programmers unfamiliar with the concept, but there are [very good reasons](https://developer.apple.com/library/ios/qa/qa1693/_index.html) for doing it this way.

 #### Aside: The `AF` Namespace
 Previous versions of Alamofire's documentation used examples like `Alamofire.request()`.
 This API, while it appeared to require the `Alamofire` prefix, in fact worked fine without it.
 The `request` method and other functions were available globally in any file with `import Alamofire`.
-Starting in Alamofire 5, this functionality has been moved out of the global [namespace](https://en.wikipedia.org/wiki/Namespace) and into the `AF` enumeration, which acts as a namespace.
+Starting in Alamofire 5, this functionality has been moved out of the global [namespace](https://en.wikipedia.org/wiki/Namespace) and into the `AF` enum, which acts as a namespace.
 This allows Alamofire to offer the same convenience functionality while not having to pollute the global namespace every time Alamofire is used.
-Similarly, types extended by Alamofire will use a `.af.` extension prefix to separate the functionality Alamofire offers from other extensions.
+Similarly, types extended by Alamofire will use an `.af.` extension prefix to separate the functionality Alamofire offers from other extensions.

 ## Making Requests
 Alamofire provides a variety of convenient methods for making HTTP requests.
-At the simplest level, just provide a `String` that can be converted into a `URL`:
+At the simplest, just provide a `String` that can be converted into a `URL`:

 ```swift
 AF.request("https://httpbin.org/get").response { (response) in